mvysny/vaadin-on-kotlin/docs/creating_ui.md

 this doesn't make any sense right now - we will explain this in a great detail later on.
 What the function does is that it creates a button, adds it to the parent layout and allows the button to be configured further.

-> *Info*: A technique called DSL (domain-specific language) is used in the Kotlin language to construct hierarchical structures.
-Since the UI is a hierarchical structure with components nested inside layouts, we can use the DSL approach here.
+> *Info*: A technique called DSL (domain-specific language) is used to construct hierarchical structures using just the Kotlin language features.
+Since the UI is a hierarchical structure with components nested inside layouts, the DSL approach is applicable.
 In VoK we have constructed a set of functions which will allow you to construct Vaadin UIs in a hierarchical manner.
 Please read the [Using DSL to write structured UI code](http://mavi.logdown.com/posts/7073786) article on why a hierarchical code beats plain Java code.